chaitanya91k/DevOps/HW/HW3/README.md

 * get/set - On visiting `http://localhost:3000/set`, a key would be set with the message that expires in 10 seconds.
 Hence, visit `http://localhost:3000/get` to view the key within 10 seconds.

 * recent - `http://localhost:3000/recent` would display 5 recent urls that were visited.
-Redis queues have been used for the same.
+Redis queues have been used for the same with the ltrim function to store 5 recent urls.

 * upload/meow - Images can be uploaded by running the curl command from the Queues directory eg. `curl -F "image=@./img/morning.jpg" localhost:3000/upload`.
 This would upload images in a redis queue.
 Each request to `http://localhost:3000/meow` will display the images from most recent to least recent of the queue.
 If the queue is empty, the user will be shown that there are 'No images to show!'.